tonysathre/CitrixAutoDeploy/README.md

 ### Adding custom properties

-You can add any custom properties to each object that you may need to use a post-task script.
-For example, if you need to add machines created in a certain catalog added to specific AD groups, you could add a custom property called `ADGroups` to the object:
+You can add any custom properties to each object that you may need to use in a post-task script.
+For example, if you need machines created in a certain catalog added to specific AD groups, you could add a custom property called `ADGroups` to the object:

 ```json
 {